Kia Picanto hatchback

 "Unless you’re on a very tight budget, we’d go for the Kia Picanto with the 1.25-litre engine, fitted with stop-start."

-Cheap to buy, the Picanto is also cheap to run thanks to two very economical engines under its little bonnet.
-The 68bhp 1.0-litre petrol returns 67.3mpg and emits only 99g/km, making it tax free.
-Even the larger 1.25-litre engine returns 60mpg and emits 109g/km – which can be improved to 65.7mpg fuel economy and a road-tax avoiding 100g/km by adding the EcoDynamics stop-start system.
-Very low insurance costs and Kia's outstanding seven-year/100,000-mile warranty will only further add to the Kia's appeal to motorists looking for a decent buy on a budget.
+Thanks to two really efficient engines, the Picanto is cheap to run.
+The 68bhp 1.0-litre petrol returns 67.3mpg in combined fuel economy and emits only 99g/km of CO2, making it exempt from annual road tax.
+Even the larger 1.25-litre engine returns 60mpg in economy and emits 109g/km – which can be further improved up to 65.7mpg combined economy and a tax avoiding 100g/km by incorporating Kia's EcoDynamics stop-start technology.
+Equally low insurance and Kia's excellent seven-year/100,000-mile warranty only further boost the Picanto's appeal.

 Interior & comfort

 The current Picanto is quiet and spacious inside

 The Picanto's larger dimensions provide a lot more room inside than the car it replaced, with significantly more legroom.
 The seats are also generally improved, with greater back support.
 There's also better headroom in the back, with enough space for most adults to sit comfortably.

 Most road and wind noise is held at bay by good sound insulation, but the three-cylinder 1.0-litre engine emits a distinctive and intrusive whirring sound if you push it.
 Overall, the ride is comfy enough, but the suspension can feel firm and it doesn’t always prevent body roll through some of the sharper corners - not really a good balance.

 Roomy up front, but the rear seats are cramped

 The five-door model of the Picanto is obviously the more practical, its longer wheelbase making it much easier to get to the back seats – all of which are noticeably more comfortable and supportive.

 Disappointingly, the steering wheel can only be adjusted for rake but not reach.